Click on a link below to go directly to that section.

 Teachers who are participating in the 2018-2019 READ Grant can count that participation as credit for the Reading Academies because they are aligned to the new TEKS and will be demonstrating competencies throughout this year.
 The Reading Academies contain new content that currently appears only in the READ Grant sessions.
 Teachers who did not participate in the READ Grant will need to participate in the Reading Academy in order to teach in grades kindergarten through third grade given the new standards.

-2. The wording of the law indicates that beginning 2021-22 school year, K-3 teachers and principals must attend the reading academy before 1st year of placement in that grade level or campus.
+2. The wording of the law indicates that beginning 2021-22 school year, K-3 teachers and principals must attend the Texas Reading Academies.
+All K-3 teachers and principals must complete Texas Reading Academies by the end of the 2022-2023 Academic Year before 1st year of placement in that grade level or campus.
 How will teachers new to the profession or specific grade level be trained?
 Will districts not be allowed to hire a new teacher for K-3?
 This seems to indicate so if they must already have had the training.